Piatt County, Illinois

-Piatt County is a county in Illinois.
-According to the 2020 United States census, it had a population of 16,673.
-Its county seat is Monticello.

-Piatt County is part of the Champaign-Urbana Metropolitan Area.
+Piatt County is a county in Illinois, United States.
+As of the 2020 United States census, it had a population of 16,673.
+Its county seat and largest city is Monticello.
+Piatt County is part of the Champaign–Urbana metropolitan area.

 History

-The first settler was George Haworth, a Quaker, followed by James Martin, Abraham Hanline, Solomon Carter and William Cordell.
+The first settler was George Haworth, a Quaker, followed by James Martin, Abraham Hanline, Solomon Carter, and William Cordell.

 Piatt County was formed in 1841 from Macon and DeWitt counties.
-Two local residents, James A. Piatt and Jesse Warner, were instrumental in forming the county.
-It was named after James A. Piatt after winning a coin flip against Jesse Warner.
+Two local residents, James A. Piatt and Jesse Warner, were instrumental in forming the county, and it was named for Piatt after he won a coin toss against Warner.